 The recorded confirmation is designed to make the most of the production effect, a cognitive principle that shows people are more likely to remember something when they say it out loud.
 This reinforces understanding and improves client recall later.
 Combined with plain language and audio delivery, it creates a more inclusive and legally defensible record.

-To learn more, see the science behind i agree
+To learn more, see the science behind

 A consent-first system is not just a compliance safeguard — it is a better experience for your clients.